Eton Mess Dessert

 Rackets, squash and Eton mess

-Prince Harry and William went to school there, as well as many British Prime Ministers such as David Cameron and Boris Johnson.
+Prince Harry and William went to school there and many British Prime Ministers such as David Cameron and Boris Johnson.
 It is probably the most famous public school in the country.

 I was very lucky and extremely privileged to be able to go to another English Public school.

-I also remember on one of our squash matches being allowed onto one of the few ‘rackets‘ courts in the country there (there are only 20 odd in the country) – quite a terrifying experience I can tell you.
-Rackets is like squash but with a bigger court and they play with a harder ball and stronger racket.
+I remember on one of our squash matches being allowed onto one of the few ‘rackets‘ courts in the country there (there are only 20 rackets courts in the country).
+Rackets is like squash but with a much bigger court and they play with a harder ball and stronger racket.
+It was quite a terrifying experience I can tell you.

-The ball moves so fast it becomes a projectile and it is a very fast and dangerous game.
-I was told when I stepped out onto the court that playing against the back wall had been banned as someone had once embedded the ball in their forehead and killed themselves doing that on the same court!
+The ball moves so fast it becomes like a projectile and it is a very fast and dangerous game.
+I was told when I stepped out onto the court that playing against the back wall had just been banned as someone had once embedded the ball in their forehead and killed themselves doing that on the same court!

 Anyhow, enough about the game of rackets and on to the food: